khalido/blog/posts/building_this_blog.md

 - **write:** markdown docs using any editor and jupyter notebooks having yaml front matter
 - **make the blog:**
-  - [nbdev](https://github.com/fastai/nbdev) to parse jupyter to markdown [python markdown] to parse markdown to html
+  -  [nbconvert](https://nbconvert.readthedocs.io/en/latest/)  to parse jupyter to markdown.
+    - tried [nbdev](https://github.com/fastai/nbdev) but had too many problems, though it has a lot more blog friendly features.
   - python to read all the markdown files using [python markdown](https://python-markdown.github.io/) and [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation).
   - finally, writing html pages for index, tags and posts using [mako](https://www.makotemplates.org/) for python friendly templates.
 - **search:** [fusejs](https://fusejs.io/) to make a in browser search engine
 - every time a post is added or updated, the whole site needs to be rebuilt and redeployed.
-  - **build site:** every time I commit to my blog repo, a github action is triggered which rebuilds the sites and saves the output to a `_site` folder.
+  - **build site:** every time I commit to my blog repo, a github action is triggered which rebuilds the sites and saves the output to a `public` folder.
-  - **hosting:** the site is hosted on the gh-pages of my blog repository, which github pages auto republishes on every time.
-I am using a [github action](https://github.com/peaceiris/actions-gh-pages) to deploy output files from the `_site` folder to gh-pages on every commit to the main branch.
+  - **hosting:** the site is hosted on the gh-pages of my blog repository, which github pages auto republishes.
+I am using a [github action](https://github.com/peaceiris/actions-gh-pages) to deploy output files from the `public` folder to gh-pages on every commit to the main branch.
+- **local sever**: running the script with `--serve` flag starts a local python server.

+Below are notes for the specifics used.

 ### parsing markdown